 When the pandemic struck, some side hustles fell by the wayside.
 You’d be hard-pressed to find a mystery shopping, tour guide or restaurant job in the midst of the economic shut-down, for instance.
-However, several industries are now picking up steam.
+However, several jobs are revving up and reviving.

 Some are back from the dead, while others are simply ramping up to new highs for the holidays.
 Here are jobs that are revving up and reviving.